Brain

 “The whole problem of neuroscience … is how to connect brain activity with consciousness, and all we can say in general is that these processes are running in parallel.” — Oliver Sacks**

-If ontological idealism is indeed less problematic and more conceptually parsimonious than materialism (physicalism), why in our days is it rejected by most philosophers and scientists?
+If ontological idealism is indeed less problematic and more conceptually parsimonious than materialism/physicalism, why is it rejected by most philosophers and scientists in our time?

 “How great a friend [the concept of] material substance has been to atheists in all ages were needless to relate.
 All their monstrous systems have so visible and necessary a dependence on it that, when this corner-stone is once removed, the whole fabric cannot choose but fall to the ground, insomuch that it is no longer worth while to bestow a particular consideration on the absurdities of every wretched sect of atheists.” — George Berkeley